 \subsection{First-order Wannier functions for interpolation}

-In order to achieve the meshes in $k$ space necessary to converge the naBEC and DW for the doped semiconductors STO and \sns{}, we performed a Wannier interpolation of the quantities in Eqs.~(\ref{Zimp}), and (\ref{drude}).
+In order to achieve the meshes in $k$ space necessary to converge the naBEC and DW for the doped semiconductors STO and \sns{} (see the next section for discussion of the doping), we performed a Wannier interpolation of the quantities in Eqs.~(\ref{Zimp}), and (\ref{drude}).
 Maximally-localized Wannier functions are generated using the {\sc Wannier90} \cite{wannier90} interface with {\sc abinit} for the valence bands as well as the three lowest-lying conduction bands for STO [Fig.~\ref{bulk_bs_dos}(a)], and single lowest-lying conduction band for \sns{} [Fig.~\ref{bulk_bs_dos}(b)].
 In order to ensure that the a consistent gauge is used, DFPT calculations are initiated from the same ground-state wavefunctions as used for the Wannierization.
-The unitary transformations that produced the Wannier functions of the ground-state Hamiltonian are used to interpolate the first-order Hamiltonian and wavefunction derivatives (a similar strategy as employed in Ref.~\onlinecite{Ge2015}) onto a fine $k$-mesh.
+The unitary transformations that produced the Wannier functions of the ground-state Hamiltonian are used to interpolate the first-order Hamiltonian and wavefunction derivatives (a similar strategy as employed in Refs.~\onlinecite{Ge2015} and \onlinecite{Lihm2021}) onto a fine $k$-mesh.
 In order to confirm that this procedure is providing a valid localized basis for interpolation, we plot the decay of the ground state and first-order Hamiltonian matrix elements for STO in real space in Fig.~\ref{Decays} (a similar behavior is observed for \sns{}).
 For the results in the main text, we use a fine mesh of $100\times100\times100$ for STO, and $128\times128\times64$ for \sns{}.